JunkyPic/loginSystem/README.md

 My Responsability Separation is not good at all.
    - TODO: The Recover Password does not work for now.
 I intend on using SwiftMail to do that.
 I never got around to setting up a proper SMTP.
    - TODO: Implement a repository pattern(and probably other stuff) - tutorial [here](http://code.tutsplus.com/tutorials/the-repository-design-pattern--net-35804)
+   - TODO: Rewrite CSS.
+It's all manner of wrong.